Are you wondering if there are enough life coach jobs out there?

 1) Certain niches have already seen an uptick in requests (Date Coaches/Health Coaches/Business Coaches), as staying at home has forced people to confront some uncomfortable truths and/or inspired them to finally seek help in an area they previously haven’t had time to handle.
 Others are holding steady for now (careers), and there’s also room for new niches to explode (how to parent and teach your kids!
 How to build and lead a remote team).

 2) Coaching is a flexible field, with very little overhead.
 You can coach from anywhere, and do not need to be in-person to help clients make huge strides.
 This is IMPORTANT, we are not the hospitality industry, and we can run lean businesses that adapt to the times.
+Most important, as always, is to communicate your VALUE.
+Even in a recession, if your clients understand your value and want your coaching, they will pay:

 3) The coaching model is not static and has room for creativity.
 Meaning – if you find people can’t or aren’t willing to invest in high-priced private coaching, you can create cheaper online group coaching or DIY packages that will still support your clients and allow you a good income.